denten-books/plain-text/0-intro.md

 time, the displaced make a new home, from which they can once again "receive noise as information" and produce meaning.
 "I am embedded in the familiar," Flusser wrote, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
-The expellee and the settled inhabitant need each other.
-The dialectics of exile lead to "informed renewal" of shared space through what Flusser called a "creative dialogue" between the settled and the unsettled [@flusser_freedom_2003, 84].
+The displaced and the settled need each other.
+The dialectics of exile lead to "informed renewal" of shared space through what Flusser called a "creative dialogue" between the settled and the displaced [@flusser_freedom_2003, 84].
 Without the protection of one's home, everything turns to noise.
 There can no information without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
-By this dynamic, displacement and habituation enter into a continuing conversation.
+By this dynamic, displacement and settlement enter into a continuing dialectic.

 In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.
-Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the "making of the thing" through careful, case study-based reconstructions of textual mechanism [@kirschenbaum_mechanisms_2008, 15].[^ln0-reverse] The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
-From thought to thing would be another apt definition of poetics and fitting subtitle to this book.
+Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the "making of the thing" through careful, case study-based reconstructions of textual mechanism.[^ln0-reverse] The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
+From thought to thing would be another apt definition of poetics and another fitting subtitle to this book.
 Along with an literary and historical exposition, each of my chapters contains at least one literary thought-thing.
 Each chapter enacts a deconstruction---a literal taking apart---of that device.
 The epistemic object is present to challenge the reader's and the author's theoretical intuitions.

-[^ln0-reverse]: See also @fuller_evil_2012, 9.

-The word processor, the operating system, and the electronic book are some of the sites that frame the encounter between literary theory and practice today.
-In *Plain Text* I introduce a method of computational poetics, which is a form of textual analysis strongly influenced by materialist critique.
+Computational poetics, a mode of materialist critique, is concerned with the transition of theory into practice.
 Where "distant reading" and cultural analytics perceive patterns across large-scale corpora, computational poetics breaks textuality down into its minute constituent components.
 It is at this scale that I find readers and writers becoming fundamentally alienated from the immediate material contexts of knowledge production.
 Mine is not however a post-human materialism of the kind that privileges an object's point of view.
-On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate the textual encounter.
+On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate in the textual encounter.
 That is not to say that epistemic things can ever become wholly known or fully transparent.
 But neither should they remain forever out of reach.
-We must insist on entering them into a dialectic, by which ideals reify and align with technological commitment.
+We must insist on entering them into a dialectic, by which ideals reify and align with specific technological commitments.

 The reverse engineering of literary devices reveals that not all texts are created equal.
 In print, traditional distinctions between form and content lie